Tyler Choquette

 Manon Hallay (she/her) was born in France.
 She started dancing in the Conservatoire of Tarbes and went to Bordeaux at 13 to study in a pre-professional course with Christian Conte and Martine Chaumet.
 Two years later, she was accepted to the Royal Ballet School of Antwerpen and worked with choreographers such as Sidi Larbi Cherkaoui, Micheal Shannon, and Charles Jude.
 She moved to New York at 18 to integrate the Alvin Ailey School as a scholarship student for three years.
 After graduating, Manon worked as a teaching artist, freelanced, and danced for choreographers like Jeffrey Page.
 She has been part of Amanda Selwyn Dance Theater since 2015 and Smashworks Dance for the past five seasons.
 In addition, Manon is the founder of Move Better LLC.
 Her mission is to support dancers in creating sustainable training and nutrition systems to promote durable and healthy careers.
 She is a NASM-certified personal trainer, corrective exercise specialist, nutrition coach, and Pilates instructor.
 She now teaches Barre, Pilates, and conditioning classes at Equinox all over NYC and shares her passion for movement with many people.

-artist in residence
+artistS in residence

 (2024-2025)